Apple's China trademark battle moves to Shanghai

 | SHANGHAI

-SHANGHAI Apple Inc's (AAPL.O) trademark battle moves to one of China's richest city on Wednesday when a Shanghai court will deliberate a request by troubled technology company Proview to halt the sale of iPads across the city.
+SHANGHAI Apple Inc's trademark battle moves to one of China's richest cities on Wednesday when a Shanghai court will deliberate a request by troubled technology company Proview to halt the sale of iPads across the city.

 Apple's iPad has a huge lead over rival tablet PCs in China with a 76 percent share.
 But it's not only the consumer market in China that is important for Apple because the country is also a major production base for the iPad and other Apple products.